Chiang Dao district: History

 Chiang Dao was a smaller city state (mueang) in the northern Thai Lan Na Kingdom.
 As part of the Thesaphiban administrative reforms at the end of the 19th century it was made a district of Chiang Mai Province.

 Originally a minor district (king amphoe), it was upgraded to a full district in 1908.

+"The district is home to a small craft alcohol scene, including production of rice and sugarcane spirits, as well as honey wines made from local wildflower and longan honey.

 Administration

 The district is divided into seven sub-districts (tambon), which are further subdivided into 83 villages (muban).
 Both Chiang Dao and Mueang Ngai are sub-district municipalities (thesaban tambon), which cover parts of the same-named tambons.
 The sub-district municipality Phra That Pu Kam (พระธาตุปู่ก่ำ) covers the remaining parts of sub-district Mueang Ngai.
 Mueang Na, Ping Khong, and Thung Khao Phuang are sub-district municipalities which cover the whole of the same-named sub-districts.
 There are a further three tambon administrative organizations (TAO): Mae Na and Mueang Khong covering the same-named sub-districts, and Chiang Dao the non-municipal parts of the sub-district.